-The first set of projects will be completed by 2019 and includes three (3) improvements at a total cost of approximately \$1.6 billion (in 2016 dollars, or as noted).
-The projects include the Initial SR-91 Corridor Improvement Project (CIP) that will widen SR-91 by one GP lane in each direction east of Green River Rd, add collector-distributor (CD) roads and direct south connectors at I-15/SR-91, extend the 91 Express Lanes to I-15, and provide system/local interchange improvements; Express Bus service improvements; and a SR-241/ 91 Express Lanes connector.
+The first set of projects will be completed by 2021 and includes four (4) improvements at a total cost of approximately \$1.65 billion (in 2017 dollars, or as noted).
+The projects include the Initial SR-91 Corridor Improvement Project (CIP) that will widen SR-91 by one GP lane in each direction east of Green River Rd, add collector-distributor (CD) roads and direct south connectors at I-15/SR-91, extend the 91 Express Lanes to I-15, and provide system/local interchange improvements; Express Bus service improvements; Metrolink Service and Station Improvements; and a SR-241/ 91 Express Connector.
 Further details for each of the projects are included following the summary below.

-Project No. Project Summary (Implementation Year) Cost (\$M) 1 Initial Phase CIP: Widen SR-91 by One GP Lane in Each Direction East of Green River Rd, CD Roads and I-15/SR-91 Direct South Connector, Extension of Express Lanes to I-15 and System/Local Interchange Improvements (2017) 1,407 2 Express Bus Service Improvements (2017) 6 3 SR-241/91 Express Lanes Connector (2019) 180 SUBTOTAL 1,593
+Project No. Project Summary (Implementation Year) Cost (\$M) 1 Initial Phase CIP: Widen SR-91 by One GP Lane in Each Direction East of Green River Rd, CD Roads and I-15/SR-91 Direct South Connector, Extension of Express Lanes to I-15 and System/Local Interchange Improvements (2017) 1,407 2 Express Bus Service Improvements (2017) 6 3 Metrolink Service and Station Improvements (2020) 55.8 4 SR-241/91 Express Connector (2021) 181 SUBTOTAL 1,650

-FULLE RTON
+FULLE RTON PLACENTIA

-PLACENTIA

-Placentia